 - The next creature we’ve selected for this presentation of Spectacular Halloween-Appropriate Species is the devilishly intriguing reptile named the Satanic Leaf-Tailed Gecko.

-- Quite amazingly, the distinctive term, which suits it perfectly, serves as one of the common names for a truly unique reptile.
-Understandably, its truly attention-grabbing name directly derives from its remarkable appearance.
+- Amazingly, the extremely distinctive term appied to it herein only serves as one of the common names for a truly unique reptile.
+Understandably, that truly attention-grabbing common name directly derives from the remarkable appearance of the reptile.

-- This incredible living marvel, an example of the resourcefulness of Nature, however, also goes by several other terms.
-These other terms include such highly unusual names as the eyelash leaf-tailed gecko and the phantastic leaf-tailed gecko.
+- This incredible living marvel of the resourcefulness of Nature and evolution, however, also sometimes goes by several other appellations.
+These other terms include such highly unusual designations as the eyelash leaf-tailed gecko and the phantastic leaf-tailed gecko.

-- Its scientific name, meanwhile, remains that of the comparatively difficult to pronounce Uroplatus phantasticus.
-But, regardless of what name one chooses to use to refer to it, this unique creature truly stands out from related species.
+- Its scientific name, meanwhile, remains that of the comparatively difficult to pronounce moniker of Uroplatus phantasticus.
+But, regardless of what name one chooses to use when referring to it, this unique product of natural processes truly stands out from its related species.

 - The respected Belgian naturalist, George Albert Boulenger became the first person to officially recognize it as a separate species.
-This recognition occurred in 1888.
-In addition to its appearance, it’s also one of the smallest members of its genus.
+This scientifically noteworthy recognition occurred in 1888.
+In addition to its unusual appearance, it’s also one of the smallest members of its genus.

-- Fortunately, although its range isn’t large, its population appears to be significant, and stable.
+- Fortunately, although its demonstrated habitat range isn’t especially large, its population appears to be significant, and stable.
 This apparently holds true throughout the entirety of it.
 The IUCN, therefore, currently lists the incredible Satanic Leaf-Tailed Gecko as Least Concern.

-- This fortunate status presently appears on the organization’s Red List of Threatened Species.
+- This fortunate status presently appears on the organization’s published Red List of Threatened Species.
 Nevertheless, the magnificent reptile does face some potential threats to its existence.
-In this, at least, it remains like a great many other species around the world.
+In this respect, at least, the lizard remains like a great many other species around the world.

-- Firstly, the simple fact that it has a highly limited range makes it especially vulnerable to such factors as habitat loss.
-Secondly, however, its greatest threat most likely comes from the devastating ongoing effects of climate change.
+- Understandably, the simple fact that the amazing gecko has a highly limited native range makes it especially vulnerable to such endangering factors as habitat loss.
+However, its greatest threat most likely comes from the utterly devastating ongoing effects of climate change.

 Satanic Leaf-Tailed Gecko Physical Description

-The amazing Satanic Leaf-Tailed Gecko does deserve appreciation, to be certain.
+The amazing Satanic Leaf-Tailed Gecko does deserve appreciation from those who observe it, to be quite certain.
 This evaluation does not, however, occur due to its sheer physical size.
-That holds true due to the simple fact that this particular species remains a very small form of reptile.
+That statement holds true due to the simple fact that this particular species remains a very small form of reptile.

-In point of fact, even among other geckos, it ranks as quite diminutive.
+In point of fact, even among the other geckos around the world, it ranks as notably diminutive.
 Truly amazingly, this species attains a size of less than half the average overall length of a gecko.
-Firstly, an approximately average length for a gecko measures roughly 7 – 8 in (17.8 – 20.3 cm).
+An approximately average length for its kindred measures roughly 7 – 8 in (17.8 – 20.3 cm).

-Secondly, although by no means the smallest of its kind, this species only grows to about 3.5 in (9 cm) in overall length.
-Thirdly, this lizard does display a slight degree of the trait of sexual dimorphism.
+Intriguingly, although by no means the smallest of its kind, this eye-catching species only grows to about 3.5 in (9 cm) in overall length.
+Like those numerous relations, this lizard does display a slight degree of the natural trait of sexual dimorphism.
 In its case, though, this has nothing to do with size.

-Like many geckos, of course, the stunning Satanic Leaf-Tailed Gecko appears in a quite wide range of colors.
-More specifically, this great range of colors most commonly includes several shades of brown, with small black dots on the underside.
+Like the majority of those above-referenced kin, of course, the Satanic Leaf-Tailed Gecko appears in an impressively wide range of colors.
+More specifically, this great range of hues most commonly includes several shades of brown, with small black dots also manifesting on the underside.

-This reptile nevertheless also develops various patterns of differing hues of orange, tan, yellow, and even purple.
+This reptile nevertheless also develops various patterns of differing hues, typically consisting of shades of orange, tan, yellow, and sometimes even purple.
 The gender-based difference, however, has nothing to do with its patterns of color.
 This actually appears in regards to the tail of the animal.

 - Kingdom: Animalia